mehtaharsh16/daniel.feldroy.com/posts/overloading-form-fields.md

 ---
-blogbook: 'True'
+blogbook: "True"
 date: 2013-3-27
 published: true
 slug: overloading-form-fields
 tags:
   - python
   - django
   - forms
 time_to_read: 3
 title: Overloading Django Form Fields
+description: "How to overload Django form fields in an extensible way."
 ---

-One of the patterns we get positive feedback for mentioning in our [book](https://roygreenfeld.com/products/two-scoops-of-django-1-5/) is **overloading form fields**.
+One of the patterns we get positive feedback for mentioning in our [book](https://www.feldroy.com/books/two-scoops-of-django-3-x) is **overloading form fields**.

 The problem this pattern handles is the use case of when we have a model with a field(s) that allows for blank values, how do we force users to